 Ohio follows a "fault" system when it comes to financial responsibility for injuries, vehicle damage, and other losses stemming from a car accident.
 This means that the person who was at fault for causing the car accident is responsible for compensating anyone who suffered harm as a result of the crash (although from a practical standpoint it's typically the at-fault driver's insurance carrier that will cover these losses, up to policy limits).

 Note: In no-fault car insurance states, claimants don't have this same range of options.
-If you're injured in a car accident in a no-fault state, you must turn to your own car insurance coverage for the payment of medical bills and other out-of-pocket losses, regardless of who caused the accident.
-Only if your claim reaches certain statutory thresholds can you step outside of no-fault and make a claim directly against the at-fault driver.
-The state of Ohio is bordered by three no-fault states: Kentucky, Michigan, and Pennsylvania.
-So if you end up getting into a car accident across the state line, you may be playing by a different set of rules.
+Ohio drivers don't need to worry about no-fault when it comes to in-state accidents.
+But Ohio is bordered by three no-fault states (Kentucky, Michigan, and Pennsylvania) so if you end up getting into a car accident across the state line, you may be playing by a different set of rules.

-Ohio requires drivers to show financial responsibility for any potential car accident, by purchasing a bond, posting collateral, or buying liability car insurance.
+Ohio requires drivers to show financial responsibility for any potential car accident, by:

 If you choose to buy liability car insurance, as most Ohio drivers do, the minimum requirements for coverage are: